 |Jouko Vaskimo (Finland)

-Jouko Vaskimo is a project management practitioner with over 20 years of project management experience from several sectors, from several business areas, and from several national and international projects.
+Dr. Vaskimo is a project management practitioner with over 20 years of practical project management experience from several sectors, from several business areas, and from several national and international projects.

-Jouko is also the chairman of the Finnish Mirror committee to ISO/TC 258, the Head of the Finnish delegation to ISO/TC 258, and a Senior Contributing Editor in Finland for Project Management World Journal.
+Dr. Vaskimo is the chairman of the Finnish Mirror committee to ISO/TC 258, the Head of the Finnish delegation to ISO/TC 258, and a Senior Contributing Editor for the Project Management World Journal.
 Dr. Vaskimo is a member of the PMI Core Committee working on PMI Organizational Project Management standard.

 |Mr. Michael Young (Australia)

 Michael Young is an award-winning project, program and portfolio manager and is also Managing Director of a consulting and education organisation in Australia.
 Michael plays an active leadership role in the Australian project management industry.
 He is a past AIPM board member, the author of the Australian competency standard for portfolio management and currently chairs the AIPM Knowledge and Research Council and the AIPM Standards Committee.Michael is a member of the IPMA Research Management Board and is the Australian delegate to the ICB4 consensus program.

 Michael is a Fellow of the AIPM, Associate Fellow of the Australian Institute of Management, Certified Practicing Project Director and Certified Computer Professional.
 Michael is currently completing his PhD and holds an MBA and BSc, as well as vocational qualifications in management, auditing, training and assessment, project management and strategic procurement.Michael has published papers and presented new project management concepts at conferences internationally.
 He is currently co-editing two books on project management research in the Asia Pacific with Dr Beverly Pasian.